-Potential Impact Surrounding landowners and residents are exposed to noise generated from the development site.
-Activities/Risk Activities associated with site construction; Sources Activities associated with site operation.
-Mitigation: Effective communication with affected and surrounding landowners; Target/Objective Addressing of any issues and concerns raised as far as possible in as short a timeframe as possible.
+Development site; Surrounding landowners and residents are exposed to noise generated from the development site.
+Activities associated with site construction; Activities associated with site operation.
+Effective communication with affected and surrounding landowners; Addressing of any issues and concerns raised as far as possible in as short a timeframe as possible.

-Mitigation: Action/Control Responsibility Timeframe Contractors may only be present on the site during the Developer and Construction and public time hours. contractor. operational phase.
+Mitigation: Action/Control Responsibility Timeframe

+Contractors may only be pr public time hours. esent on the site during the Developer and contractor.
+Construction and operational phase.
+Performance indicator Effective communication and procedures in place 9.